MohamedGalal-2/Hack-Assembler/README.md

 - [License](#License)

 ### Installation
-To use this library in your project, you can clone this repository or download the necessary files.
+To use any function from this code in your projects, you can clone this repository or download the necessary files.

     git clone https://github.com/MohamedGalal-2/Hack-Assembler.git